AsafSalant/web-project/README.md

 1. Home page with details
-2. Book page - book an appointment
+2. Book page - book an SHOW ALL BOOKINGS
-3. List of appointment with CRUD on each appointment.
+3. List of SHOW ALL BOOKINGS with CRUD on each SHOW ALL BOOKINGS.